Jaxkr/FixItChain/README.md

-# TicketChain
+# FixItChain
 For HackCU IV.
-Event ticketing on the blockchain.
-Increased transparency and reliability with microscopic fees.
+Track repair history for any device, and match users with spare parts to those who need them.